muratk5n/thirdwave/en/README.md

 Is growth a good thing?
 Not sure..
 Coca-Cola shits out a **billion** plastic bottles in a week.
 Where does all that plastic go?
-Do we want a billion *and a half* billion bottles produced in a week?
+Do we want a billion *and a half* bottles produced in a week?
 That would be growth right?

 ---